RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/migrate-to-role-based-ldap.md

 1. Test application connectivity using the LDAP credentials of an app team member.

-1.  _(Recommended)_ Disable default access for the database to avoid anonymous client connections.
+1.  _(Recommended)_ Turn off default access for the database to avoid anonymous client connections.

  Because deployments and requirements vary, you’ll likely need to adjust these guidelines.